-28 Micro Small and Medium Enterprises
+30 Micro Small and Medium Enterprises

 The Management is in continuous process of obtaining confirmations from its vendors regarding their registrations under the provisions of the Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act).
 Under the MSMED Act, 2006 which came into force with effect from October 2, 2006, certain disclosures are required to be made relating to Micro, Small and Medium Enterprises.
 On the basis of information and records available with the company, the following disclosures are made for the amounts due to Micro, Small and Medium Enterprises.
 Further, in view of the management, the impact of interest, if any, that may be payable in accordance with the provision of the Act are not expected to be material.
-The Company has not received any claim for interest from any
+The Company has not received any claim for interest from any supplier under the said Act.

-Particulars March 31, 2021 March 31, 2020 a) (i) Principal amount due to the enterprises remaining unpaid to supplier 1,08,598 - a) (ii) Interest due thereon to the enterprises remaining unpaid to supplier - - b) Amount of Interest due and payable for the period of delay in making payment (which has been paid but not beyond the appointed date during the year) but without adding the interest specified under the MSMED Act - - c) Payment made to the enterprises beyond appointed date under Section 16 of MSMED - - d) The amount of interest accrued and remaining unpaid at the end of each accounting year; and - - e) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise for the purpose of disallowance of a deductible expenditure under Section 23 of the MSMED Act - -
+Particulars March 31, 2023 March 31, 2022 a) (i) Daire sized any count due to the outcompiese requiries usually to counties a) (i) Principal amount due to the enterprises remaining unpaid to supplier = - a) (ii) Interest due thereon to the enterprises remaining unpaid to supplier - - b) Amount of Interest due and payable for the period of delay in making payment (which has been paid but not beyond the appointed date during the year) but without adding the interest specified under the MSMED Act - - c) Payment made to the enterprises beyond appointed date under Section 16 of MSMED - - d) The amount of interest accrued and remaining unpaid at the end of each accounting year; and - - e) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise for the purpose of disallowance of a deductible expenditure under Section 23 of the MSMED Act - -

-29 Segment Reporting:
+31 Segment Reporting: